Last updated: April 5, 2023

 The next pony breed on our list is the Dales Pony.
 This breed originated in the Yorkshire Dales of England and was used for pulling carts, plowing fields, and carrying goods to market.
 The ponies were also popular with gypsies, who would use them as mounts or pack animals.
 Today, the Dales Pony is still used for light agricultural work but has become increasingly popular as a riding pony – particularly with children.

-Dales Ponies are usually black in color but can also be found in bay, chestnut, roan, and dun.
+Dales Ponies are usually black but can also be found in bay, chestnut, roan, and dun.
 They stand between 12hh and 13hh high at the withers.

 Do you know what the biggest black horse breeds are?
 If not, don’t worry!
 We’re here to help.
 We will discuss some of the world’s biggest black draft horse breeds.
 These horses are known for their size and power and are often used for pulling heavy loads.